-Melton’s Domino’s Pizza shop has re-opened after senior environmental officers said they were satisfied the business had removed any risk to human health since a rat was found in the shop’s customer waiting area yesterday morning (Thursday, May 26).
+UPDATE: Melton's Domino's Pizza shop re-opens after '˜removing risk to human health' since rat was found in customer waiting area

 The Sherrard Street outlet re-opened yesterday evening.

 Victoria Clarke, Melton Council’s environmental protection and safety manager, said: “The business went over and above what they were required to do.
 They cleaned everything to the nth degree, threw out any food which could have been contaminated and carried out pest proofing works.

 “A senior environmental health officer visited the shop before it re-opened yesterday and was satisfied they had done all they could to remove any risk to human health.”

 She added: “Ultimately we think the rat may have got in when the back door was open, it may have been that someone was putting rubbish out when it got in.
 There was evidence of gnawing on the back door which suggests it may have come from there and got locked in.